 - Assistive devices.
 Using devices such as braces, splints, and canes can help your body support weak joints.

 - Rest.
 Giving painful, sore joints adequate rest can relieve pain and reduce swelling.

 - Weight loss.
-Losing as little as 5 pounds can help decrease the symptoms and side effects of osteoarthritis, especially in large joints, such as the hips and knees.
+Losing as little as 5 pounds can help decrease the symptoms of osteoarthritis, especially in large joints, such as the hips and knees.

 Treatment for osteoarthritis is often tailored to a person’s lifestyle and the factors that trigger pain and soreness.
 A wide range of treatment options is available.
 The options include: